 This course will focus on the analysis of genomic and transcriptomic data obtained through next-generation sequencing technologies.
 Topics will include genome sequencing and assembly, polymorphism and variant analysis, population and evolutionary genomics, differential expression, co-expression networks and data visualization.
 Readings will largely be drawn from the primary literature, and will include a combination of methods articles and research articles that apply these methods to address biological questions.
 Students will carry out their own analyses by applying these methods to available datasets.
 Programming will mainly be done in R and unix; familiarity with R is expected.
-This counts as an upper-level in cellular/molecular biology and as an intermediate level course in Scientific Computing.
+This can count either as an upper-level course in cellular/molecular biology or as an upper-level laboratory, and also serves as an intermediate level course in scientific computing.
 Prerequisite: BIOL 116 and either BIOL 109-110Y or STAT 106, or permission of instructor.
 May be offered in alternating years.

 Microbes inhabit the most extreme environments on earth, ranging from superheated sulfur vents on the ocean floor to alkaline soda lakes.
 In medicine, newly discovered bacteria and viruses cause a surprising range of diseases, including heart disease; they may even hold the key to human aging.
 Yet other species live symbiotically with us, keeping us healthy, and even regulate our brain.
 Still other microbes, such as nitrogen fixers, are essential to the entire biosphere.
 This course covers microbial cell structure and metabolism, genetics, nutrition and microbial communities in ecosystems, and the role of microbes in human health and disease.
 This can count toward the upper-level lecture in organismal biology/physiology or cellular/molecular requirements for the major.
 Prerequisite: BIOL 116.